j1yoo/j1yoo.github.io/_posts/2019-02-13-hand-rolling_ols.md

 categories: misc
 ---

-To illustrate how to calculate ordinary least squares (OLS) by hand, I am going to use the dataset provided by Nerlove (1963) "Returns to Scale in Electricity Supply" which is publically available at [EconPapers](https://econpapers.repec.org/paper/bocbocins/nerlove63.htm).
+To illustrate how to calculate ordinary least squares (OLS) by hand, I am going to use the dataset provided by Nerlove (1963) "Returns to Scale in Electricity Supply" which is publically available at EconPapers [LINK](https://econpapers.repec.org/paper/bocbocins/nerlove63.htm).

 Let's first import the data into R and take a glance.